racz16/WebGL-GLSL-Editor/README.md

 * Preprocessor directives may cause problems
 * Incorrect GLSL code (like an if statement without parentheses) may cause problems

-You can find the user provided issues on [GitHub](https://github.com/racz16/WebGL-GLSL-Editor/issues).
-Feel free to add new issues, but please provide some sort of informations to I can reproduce the problem.
+You can find the user-provided issues on [GitHub](https://github.com/racz16/WebGL-GLSL-Editor/issues).
+Feel free to add new issues, but please provide some sort of information to I can reproduce the problem.

 ## Release Notes